SoCXin/doc/docs/Miscellaneous/espressif32/espidf_debugging_unit_testing_analysis.rst

 Setting Up the Hardware
 ~~~~~~~~~~~~~~~~~~~~~~~

-In order to use :ref:`piodebug`, we need to connect an external JTAG probe and the board
+In order to use :ref:`mcs51`, we need to connect an external JTAG probe and the board
 using the following pins:

 .. list-table::